PorkShoulderHolder/swarm/README.md

     swarm.spawnYouth();
     swarm.purgeYouth();

-You may have noticed that the 'centroids' property is actually an array.
+The 'centroids' property is an array.
 If you populate that array, the swarm can do some cool stuff based on the locations of the centroids.

     swarm.centroids = [[0.3,0.3], [0.3,0.4], [0.3,0.5], [0.3,0.6],
                        [0.3,0.7], [0.4,0.7], [0.5,0.7], [0.6,0.7],